 China and Russia focus on exploiting America’s vulnerabilities to tip the strategic advantage in their favor.
 It is not just the great power competitors pressing for advantage and exploiting potential vulnerabilities.
 It is also terrorist groups and nations such as Iran and North Korea that are engaged in weakening America and our allies.

-This non-partisan, not-for-profit event is the twelfth symposium in our thought leadership series furthering the evolving national security discourse put forth by government, industry, and the private sector.
-Please join us for what promises to be an enlightening, candid, and relevant discussion.
+This non-partisan, not-for-profit event thought leadership series furthers the evolving national security discourse put forth by government, industry, and the private sector.

 Our nuclear forces were developed in the 1960s.” | “It’s everybody’s job to protect the country.”